rodolfoalmeid/harvester-cloud/projects/harvester-ops/network-creation/README.md

     - `kubeconfig_file_name` to specify the name of the Kubeconfig file used to access the Harvester cluster
     - `private_ssh_key_file_path` to specify the full path where the private SSH key file is located
     - `private_ssh_key_file_name` to specify the name of the private SSH key file used for authentication
+    - `cluster_network_count` to specify the number of NIC's to be created on Harvester Nested VM's.
+The first NIC created on each Harvester node will be configured as VM network on Harvester while the rest of NIC's will remain available to be configured manually.

 #### Terraform Apply